-- Have a suspected atypical eating disorder and they are pregnant, have type 1 Diabetes Mellitus or present with clinical symptoms indicating a high level of risk
+Have a suspected atypical eating disorder and they are pregnant or have type 1 Diabetes Mellitus.

 CONNECT does not accept referrals for individuals who have a current history of psychosis or any other psychiatric or physical health disorder which requires treatment before their eating disorder can be addressed.